rossilorenzo83/v0-portfolio-allocation-analyzer/PORTFOLIO_ANALYZER_DOCUMENTATION.md

 - **Database Integration**: Optional data persistence
 - **API Rate Limiting**: More sophisticated throttling

 This comprehensive documentation provides a complete overview of the Portfolio Analyzer's capabilities, architecture, and usage patterns.
-The application represents a sophisticated solution for portfolio analysis with particular strengths in Swiss market integration and tax optimization.
+The application represents a sophisticated solution for portfolio analysis with particular strengths in Swiss market integration, European ETF handling, and tax optimization.